 25 years ago in 1980, The Motogard Rally was held in the Nelson and West Coast area, and is an event now famous for the four entries from the huge Mercedes Benz 500SL works team.
 Also famous that year, were the numerous water crossings, many of which caused considerable carnage amongst the competitors.
 Paul Adams’ Vauxhall Chevette was one of those, but despite losing a lot of time drying out his electrics, Paul and co-driver Jim Scott were first resident finishers in 6 th place.

 While New Zealand rallying is still relatively strong at grass roots level today, the cost of performing competitively at the international level is now beyond most teams.
 However a class for less powerful 2 whee drive cars, and the worldwide resurgence of classic and marathon rallies, like the Dunlop Otago event, and the forthcoming NZ Silver Fern Rally, is seeing a return of competitors, cars and spectators to the sport.

 Information sources, Motorman Magazine, Autonews Magazine, Motoraction Magazine, and various Car Club and Rallying publications.

-*While every endeavour is made to confirm facts, the possibility of errors will arise.
-To this end I stand to be corrected. ©Paul Smith 2005.
+*While every endeavor is made to confirm facts, the possibility of errors will arise.
+To this end I stand to be corrected. ©Paul Smith 2005